Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 **Q.4.e.**  Sketch how your parts should be organized as DNA elements in relation to one another so that they would implement the function as you desire.
 Draw a black box around your parts.
 Add inputs and output arrows to the box as appropriate.
 Are your input and output signals generic or specific to your device?

-Note: If you want to learn more about abstraction or practice design, build, and test sensors,  and actuators in living matter  check out **BIOE 44: Fundamentals for Engineering Biology Lab**
+Note: If you want to learn more  about absrtaction, sensors, and actuators in living matter check out **BIOE 44: Fundamentals for Engineering Biology Lab**

 ## Extra learning (100% optional):